Chiaha: The people of Chiaha

 Chiaha was on the northern fringe of the Coosa chiefdom's sphere of influence, which stretched from Chiaha in the north to Talisi (near modern Childersburg, Alabama) to the south.
 While most villages visited by Pardo were headed by a low-level local chief known as an orata, three villages— Chiaha, Joara, and Guatari— were each headed by a major regional chief known as a mico (some Muskogean-speaking tribes still used the word "mico" for "chief" as late as the 19th century).
-Micos were apparently subject to a paramount chief.
-At the time of De Soto's expedition, paramount chiefs resided at Cofitachequi and Coosa, but by the time of Pardo's expedition, Cofitachequi's power had been greatly reduced.
-The only known paramount chief was at Coosa, which Pardo did not visit because of a threat from its chief.
+Micos were apparently subject to a higher leader.
+At the time of De Soto's expedition, their leaders resided at Cofitachequi and Coosa, but by the time of Pardo's expedition, Cofitachequi's power had been greatly reduced.
+The only known leader was at Coosa, which Pardo did not visit because of a threat from its chief.

 Life at Chiaha was probably characteristic of life in a Dallas-phase Mississippian period village.
 The Mississippian period, which began in Tennessee around 900 AD, marked the transformation of Native American tribes into complex agrarian societies.
 Mississippian peoples lived in or near relatively large villages whose design was centered on large, constructed plazas.
 These public plazas were flanked by one or more mounds used for religious and political purposes and related to the people's cosmology.
 The larger mounds, known as "platform mounds", were topped by public buildings.
 The Dallas cultures also built elaborate burial mounds.

 In 1940, archaeologists surveyed Zimmerman's Island before it was inundated by reservoir waters.
 They photographed a 30 ft Mississippian-style platform mound near the upstream end of the island (see External links).
 Researchers have noted that the fortifications described by the Spanish chroniclers (i.e., having square towers or bastions at various intervals) at nearby Tanasqui were consistent with the Dallas-phase fortifications excavated at the Toqua site in the 1970s.
 Hudson says that they were likely to have been revealed by excavation on Zimmerman's Island as well.

 Like most Dallas-phase peoples, the Chiahans depended on corn for sustenance.
 At Chiaha, De Soto and his men were given large portions of sofkee (a gruel similar to hominy grits), honey, and a sweet-tasting sauce made from bear fat.
 The people also collected the wild fruits, such as mulberries and grapes, that grew in abundance in the surrounding hills.
 The Chiahans stored their crops in raised storehouses, which the Spaniards called barbacoas.